-In November 2004, Section I of the Periodic Report on UNESCO World Heritage Sites in Malta was compiled by the Ministry for Tourism and Culture.
-The Report includes the input of various institutions in the heritage sector, including the Ministry itself, the Superintendence of Cultural Heritage, Heritage Malta, the Valletta Rehabilitation Project, the UNESCO National Commission, and ICOMOS (Malta).
+Following the submission of Section I of the Periodic Report on UNESCO World Heritage Sites in Malta by the Ministry for Tourism and Culture in November 2004, the preparation of Section II of the Report - involving the reporting on each site inscribed in the World Heritage List - began through the compilation of information provided by a number of institutions in the heritage sector, including the Ministry itself, the Superintendence of Cultural Heritage, Heritage Malta, the Valletta Rehabilitation Project, the UNESCO National Commission, and ICOMOS (Malta).
+Upon completion, Section II of the Report was submitted to UNESCO.